beansai/beans-tutorials/beans-route/warehouses-management/README.md

 ### Delete Warehouse
-This will perform a soft-delete action, and still will still be return in get warehouse by id response.
+This will perform a soft-delete action, and the deleted warehouse will still be return in get warehouse by id response.

 **Request**
 ```